Back to Blog

 The Complete Checklist

 Launching a token?
-Get a pre-launch security audit — our AI analyzes your contract for common vulnerabilities while human experts review your tokenomics, launch mechanics, and privileged access controls.
+Get a pre-launch security audit — our autonomous AI engine analyzes your contract for common vulnerabilities, generates Foundry PoCs for HIGH/CRITICAL findings, and ships a verified report.
+If you also want a senior human auditor to review your tokenomics, launch mechanics, and privileged access controls on top, add the optional Expert Review tier.